Policies & FAQs

 farm to fork fondo Rules

-- Wear a Helmet - Helmets are required for all participants in all our Fondo, Ramble and Kids’ Rides.
+Wear a Helmet - Helmets are required for all participants in all of our rides.
 The helmet must be worn with the chin strap fastened at all times while riding.

-- Obey Traffic Laws - We’re proud to say that our rural routes have hardly any traffic lights.
-But the roads will be open to cars, so abiding by the rules of the road is a must.
+Obey Traffic Laws - We’re proud to say that our rural routes have hardly any traffic lights.
+But our courses are not “closed” and the roads remain open to cars, so abiding by the rules of the road is an imperative.
 We’ll have marshals or police posted at any tricky intersections.

-- No Littering or Watering - Please do your part to keep our host communities in great shape.
+No Littering or Watering - Please do your part to keep our host communities in great shape.
 No littering or public urination.
-Aid stations will have trash cans and bathrooms, so please hold it till then!
+Aid stations will have trash cans and restrooms, so please hold it till then!

-- Say Thank You - Lots of generous folks in our host communities are volunteering their time to make our events great, so please show them your appreciation.
+Say Thank You - Lots of generous folks in our host communities are volunteering their time to make our events great, so please show them your appreciation.
 Like our routes, our volunteers will be clearly marked.
 You'll recognize them in the race shirts with "VOLUNTEER" across the back.
+Also please thank all the farmers involved!

 OTHER INFORMATION YOU'LL WANT TO KNOW

-- Medical Assistance - Medical supplies will be on hand at the start/finish and each aid station will be stocked with first aid supplies.
-In the event of an emergency out on the road, please call 911, call the race number at 518-662-0211, and notify the nearest course marshal.
+Medical Assistance - Medical supplies will be on hand at the start/finish and each aid station will be stocked with first aid supplies.
+In the event of an emergency out on the road, please call 911, call Wrenegade Sports dispatch at 833-973-6342, and notify the nearest course marshal.

-Mechanical Assistance - Mechanics will be on hand at the start/finish to help get you rolling in the morning.
+Mechanical Assistance - Course support mechanics will be on hand at the start/finish to help get you rolling in the morning.
 Aid stations will be stocked with spare tubes and some tools.
 We also suggest carrying a few tubes and a pump or CO2 cartridges just so you don’t get stuck out there.

-SAG Vehicles - We’ll have some help for you out on course.
-If you can’t keep going because of a crash, mechanical trouble, or because you bit off more than you can chew, our SAG (support and gear) crew can pick you and your bike up and take you to the next aid station or back to the party at the start/finish.
+Course Support Vehicles - We’ll have some help for you out on course.
+If you can’t keep going because of a crash, or mechanical trouble, our course support crew and/or emergency shuttle can pick you and your bike up and take you to the next aid station or back to the party at the start/finish.

 REGISTRATION AND REFUND POLICIES